 For beginners, I recommend the Gran Lanxador by Nieto, it weighs about 200g and sticks in the target firmly.

-The center of gravity (COG) should be in the middle of the throwing knife, plus or minus 1.5cm.
+The center of gravity (COG, also called center of mass) should be in the middle of the throwing knife, plus or minus 1.5cm.
 Such a balanced knife will make nice, round circles in the flight.
 If the center of gravity is somewhere else, say the knife is handle heavy, the circles of the handle and the circles of the blade in flight will be of different diameter, making the trajectory less predictable.

 Other people say that this is just an additional challenge, or no challenge at all, but I still prefer center-balanced throwing knives for two reasons: It is easy to change from one center-balanced knife to another, as they have the same turning characteristic.
 This is not the case with off-balanced knives, one would have to develop a new feel for every single knife.
 And secondly only center-balanced knives can be thrown from the handle and the blade.